osscameroon/osscameroon-blog/content/post/contributors/eddybruv.md

 Hello, I'm Edwin Ajong, you can call me Eddy👀.
 I'm a level 300 student in UB(means its my 2nd year in university)😅, reading computer engineering(Faculty of Engineering and Technology).

-I started my journey in this tech field just about a year ago when I got into the univeristy.
-So far, the journey has been an exciting one, not an easy on tho😐, but I guess we all have to be consistent to make it😁.
+I started my journey in this tech field just about a year ago when I got into the university.
+So far, the journey has been an exciting one, not an easy one tho😐, but I guess we all have to be consistent to make it😁.

 The skills in my arsenal are: C, HTML5, CSS3, Bootstrap,  JavaScript, ReactJS, Express, Node, MongoDB.